epicure24/Sentiment-Analyser/README.md

 # Sentiment Analyser Application

-A Flask Application that performs the sentiment prediction of the given review
+A Flask Application that performs the sentiment prediction of the given review.

+The application can be used via `API` as well as `Web Application`

 ## Files and Folder Information